-- Provide proof or complete the Hepatitis B immunization series including titer or show proof of illness prior to clinical attendance deadline of June 1, summer semester. - Complete Varicella immunization (Chicken Pox) or show proof of illness prior to the clinical attendance deadline of June 1, summer semester. - Complete a background check through Galveston College, at student's expense, upon acceptance into the program. - Complete a drug screening test through Galveston College, at student's expense, upon acceptance into the program. - File a copy of current Texas Department of Health certification in admissions office and allied health office. - File a copy of current certification with the ARRT or NMTCB in admissions office and allied health office. - Successfully complete program math prerequisite college algebra 1314 prior to making program application. - Applicant must me certified in American Heart Health Care Provider level CPR prior to beginning clinical practicum in the summer semester and throughout length of the program. - Attend mandatory program orientation prior to enrolling in program courses.
+- Provide proof or complete the Hepatitis B immunization series including titer or show proof of illness prior to clinical attendance deadline of June 1, summer semester. - Complete Varicella immunization (Chicken Pox) or show proof of illness prior to the clinical attendance deadline of June 1, summer semester. - Complete a background check through Galveston College, at student's expense, upon acceptance into the program. - Complete a drug screening test through Galveston College, at student's expense, upon acceptance into the program. - File a copy of current Texas Medical Board certification in Admissions Office and Allied Health Office. - File a copy of current certification with the ARRT or NMTCB in Admissions Office and Allied Health Office. - Successfully complete program math prerequisite college algebra 1314 prior to making program application. - Applicant must be certified in American Heart Health Care Provider level CPR prior to beginning clinical practicum in the summer semester and throughout length of the program. - Attend mandatory program orientation prior to enrolling in program courses.